VampyricDark/VampyricDark/README.md

 ## License

-Distributed under GPLv3 License.
+Distributed under MIT License.
 See `LICENSE` for more information.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements